Everything You Need to Know About Trimix Injections

 How Does It Work?

 Trimix is injected directly into the shaft of the penis.
-It causes the blood vessels in the penis to dilate, increasing blood flow to the area and resulting in an erection.
+It causes the blood vessels in the penis to dilate, increasing blood flow to the area, resulting in an erection.

 How Long Does It Last?

-The effectiveness and duration of Trimix varies from person to person.
-Generally, it takes effect in around five minutes and can last anywhere from two to four hours.
+The effectiveness and duration of Trimix vary from person to person.
+Generally, it takes effect in around five minutes and can last anywhere from one to two hours, but erections can last longer.

 Trimix vs. Oral ED Medications

 Oral erectile dysfunction medications don’t work for everyone, and some people can’t take them for health reasons.
-Trimix works for individuals who can’t take oral ED medications, or for whom those medications are ineffective.
+Trimix commonly works for individuals who can’t take oral ED medications or for whom those medications are ineffective (Coombs et al., 2012).

 Do The Injections Hurt?